LANARS

 .transition(.menuBackgroundFadeIn(from: anchor))

 Build and run.
 Woah...
 It doesn't work.
-View simply changes color animated.
+The view simply changes color animated.
 Any ideas?

 This is where explicit identity comes into play.
 SwiftUI heavily uses structural identity to figure out whether it's the same view or not.
-But what if we want to tell that even though structure of views is the same, this is a different view? id modifier let us do exactly this.
-By passing a different value, SwiftUI will treat view as a totally new one:
+But what if we want to say that even though the structure of views is the same, this is a different view? id modifier lets us do exactly this.
+By passing a different value, SwiftUI will treat the view as a totally new one:

 MenuBackground(colorScheme: colorScheme ?? systemColorScheme)